trendyminds/generator-tmproject-gulp/README.md

 - `.gitignore`: A standard gitignore file to ignore compiled directories and other OS-based files and folders.
 - `.htaccess`: A basic htaccess file provided by the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate/blob/master/.htaccess).
 - `gulpfile.js`: A list of the tasks that run on `$ gulp` and `$ gulp build`
-- `package.json`: A list of dependencies for the Grunt tasks.
+- `package.json`: A list of dependencies for the Gulp tasks.

 ## Release History
 * 2014-7-20 - v1.0.0 - Initial release